barvian/thesis/paper.md

 	</div>
 </div>

 Onboarding tutorials like this are a kind of gray area in iOS app design.
 At best, they provide a clearer starting point for new users than, say, an empty screen; at worst, they force the user to read fluffy marketing text and/or sign up for a service before they can begin using the application.
 Apple seems divided on the issue as well, advising designers to "think carefully before providing an onboarding experience" {% include c.html r=6 p="36" %}.
 I heeded their advice, ultimately deciding a brief welcome/instruction screen would be beneficial considering the nature of this application.
-In accordance with one of my goals, I wanted to offer a guided recovery program for these users even from first launch, and felt I could do better than the default screen (the "Relax" tab) in this regard.
+In accordance with one of my goals, I wanted to offer a guided recovery program for these users even from first launch, and felt I could do better than the default screen (the Relax tab) in this regard.

 The onboarding screen itself was then designed with Apple's guidelines in mind.
 Specifically, the HIG instructs: